teddy-ambona/financial-data-api/README.md

  `<resource>` can be "vpc" or "security-groups" for instance.

 `live` and `modules` folders should sit in 2 separate git repos where `live` contains the currently deployed infratructure whilst `modules` should contain user defined modules.
 In this repo I only reuse existing terraform modules so `live` and `modules` folders are just placeholders.
 The idea behind having `live` vs `modules` git repos is to make sure you can point at a versioned module in dev/stage/prod and reduce the risk of impacting prod.
+Note that for simplicity only `dev` is implemented in this demo

 ## 5 - Gitops